itenfay/Unity-iOS-InAppPurchase/README.md

 ### 3、Add `DYFStoreKit` directory files.

-Use `pod 'DYFStoreKit'` to add the latest version of in-app purchas library for iOS, or manually add [DYFStoreKit](https://github.com/dgynfi/DYFStoreKit/tree/master/DYFStoreKit ) directory.
+Use `pod 'DYFStoreKit'` to add the latest version of in-app purchas library for iOS.

 ### 4、Adds the transaction observer and others.